Olesj-Bilous/logos/README.md

 A column vector is merely one such definition, which has no inherent meaning unless it is known which vectors form its basis.

-# Linear transformations
+# Transformations

-## Vector transformations

-Generally speaking, it is tacitly assumed that any column vector refers to a well-known unit basis, unless otherwise specified.
+It is tacitly assumed that any column vector refers to a well-known unit basis, unless otherwise specified.
 That's why we see expressions of the kind:

 ```math
 Av = v'